GaloisInc/saw-script/doc/manual/manual.md

 sawscript> print_two <- do { print "first"; print "second"; }
 first
 second
-sawscript> print_two
+sawscript> print print_two
 ()
 ~~~~

 Here, the `print` commands run first, and then `print_two` gets the
 value returned by the second `print` command, namely `()`.
 Any command
-listed alone at the REPL, the top level in a script, or inside a `do`
+run without using `<-` at either the top level of a script or within a
-block is treated as implicitly having a `<-` that binds its result to an
+`do` block discards its result.
+However, the REPL prints the result of
-unnamed variable (that is, discards it).
+any command run without using the `<-` operator.

 In some cases it can be useful to have more control over the value
 returned by a `do` block.
 The `return` command allows us to do this.
 For